 Baltics & Sweden (in Schengen)

-In May of 2022, we flew to Poland to start our first 90-day Schengen visit.
+In May 2022, we flew to Poland to start our first 90-day Schengen visit.
 Then we explored the Baltics before flying to Sweden to visit Trin’s sister.
-I have not included the breakdown for Sweden below as for the majority of our time there were no accommodation costs.
+I have not included the breakdown for Sweden below since there were minimal accommodation costs.

 United Kingdom (out of Schengen)

-The last part of 2022 was spent in the United Kingdom.
-Accommodation costs were reduced by spending 69 days house-sitting in the stunning highlands of Scotland.
+We spent the last part of 2022 in the United Kingdom.
+By spending 69 days house-sitting in the stunning highlands of Scotland, we reduced overall accommodation costs.
 House-sitting usually reduces our total cost, but this time we offset them with a wee bit of damage on a rental car that we were liable for….oops.
 This additional little oops increases the Scottish transportation cost by $1,600.

 Spain and Portugal (in Schengen)